suncoast-devs/handbook/lessons/react-state/index.md

 Another way to change the state value is using the [React Developer Tools](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/)

-If you open your developer window with the React Developer Tools installed you'll see a new tab `Components.` If you then click in that tab you will see `Counter` which will, when clicked, show you the current value of `state`.
+If you open your developer window with the React Developer Tools installed, you'll see a new tab `Components.` If you then click that tab you will see a component which will, when clicked, show you the current value of `state`.
 Here you can double click on the value and change it to any number you like.
 As soon as you make that change, the UI will update like magic!

-Both of these approaches show that if there were **some** way to change the state the UI would automatically update to show the new value of the counter!
+Both of these approaches show that if there were **some** way to change the state the UI would automatically update to display the new value of the counter!

 > NOTE: This is an important step.
-For this example it seems simple.
+For this example, it seems simple.
 Later we
 > will be dealing with much more complex state variables and changing the value
-> to see how our component "reacts" will be more important.
+> to see how our component "reacts" will be more critical.

 # Step 4 - Connect actions

 We can now add interaction code to allow the user to click the `<button>` and have the counter update.

-In non-React based JavaScript we would setup an `addEventListener` for such an interaction.
-We would pass this function an event handling function.
+In non-React-based JavaScript, we would set up an `addEventListener` for such an interaction.
+We would pass this function as an event handling function.

-In React the event handling function is still useful.
-In this case we will use the `arrow function` syntax.
+In React, the event handling function is still proper.
+In this case, we will use the `arrow function` syntax.
 This ensures that the `this.state` is correctly set when we need it.

-It is important to use `arrow syntax` for your event handling functions based on how **binding** works.
-To read more about binding `this` in JavaScript see [this article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).
+It is essential to use `arrow syntax` for your event handling functions based on how **binding** works.
+To read more about binding `this` in JavaScript, see [this article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).
-Understanding `this` and `binding` is an important concept for JavaScript developers (and it is often an interview question) -- but it is outside the immediate scope here.
+Understanding `this` and `binding` is an essential concept for JavaScript developers (and it is often an interview question) but outside the immediate scope here.

 > **IMPORTANT** -- use `arrow functions` for your event handlers.